Skip to content

 What if one of my family members cannot make the trip to Springfield?
 Expand

 The Cathedral of the Immaculate Conception will live-stream all Confirmation/First Holy Communion Liturgies.
 Family and friends can watch the Mass LIVE at spicathedral.org.
+In addition, family members - if they are able - are invited to attend a parish celebration which the diocese encourages pastors to do the following Sunday or another Sunday after the children receive these sacraments.

-Receiving these sacraments outside your parish community reminds us that these sacraments complete a person’s initiation into the Catholic faith, not into a parish congregation.
-The word “catholic” means “universal,” so we are part of this world-wide community of faith.
+Receiving these sacraments outside your parish community reminds us that these sacraments complete a person's initiation into the Catholic faith, not into a parish congregation.
+The word "catholic" means "universal," so we are part of this world-wide community of faith.
 The Cathedral of the Immaculate Conception is the diocesan symbol of our universal faith.
+Therefore, receiving these sacraments at the Cathedral will be a powerful experience - an experience which will remind everyone that what we believe and how we live as Catholics must go beyond our local communities and into the world.

 How can members of our parish celebrate with our children at the Cathedral?
 Expand